hypeJunction/tincan_xapi/README.md

 ### Definiting Activities

-To define an activity, you will need to add name and definition to your language files, e.g. to define a Elgg object with subtype question, add the following strings to your language files:
+To define an activity, you will need to add name and definition to your language files, e.g. to define an Elgg object with subtype question, add the following strings to your language files:

 ```php
 $en = array(